-Besides its eco-friendliness, there are many other advantages of bamboo flooring over other flooring materials.
+Besides its eco-friendliness, there are many other advantages of bamboo over other flooring materials.

 Bamboo is Widely Available

 The Unique Beauty of Bamboo

 The natural striations in the bamboo stalks give the floors a unique beauty in any room.
-Bamboo is also not a fad, it is a timeless material, so you know your floors will look just as attractive in 15 years as they do the day you install them.
+Bamboo is not a fad, it’s a timeless material, so you know your floors will look just as attractive in 15 years as they do the day you install them.

 Stylish and Versatile

-Aesthetically speaking, bamboo is a very versatile material as it comes in myriad shades and grains.
-This advantage is twofold: Regardless of your existing room’s furnishing and décor, you are bound to find a shade of bamboo that compliments it beautifully.
-Secondly, because there is such a large selection of bamboo planks, you can install them in your entire house and have different looks throughout.
+Regardless of your existing room’s furnishing and décor, you’re bound to find a shade of bamboo that compliments it beautifully.
+Secondly, since there is such a large selection of bamboo planks, you can install them in your entire house and have different looks throughout.

 Bamboo Floor Durability is Unmatched

 When you’re deciding to put new floors down in your house, particularly if it’s in several rooms, the costs of parts and labor can easily mount up.

-Compared to traditional hardwood floors, bamboo is very affordable, making it a great choice for those who want to live green but need to do so on a budget.
-Typically, you can get premium lengths (long planks) and widths (wide planks) at about half the prices you would pay for traditional hardwoods in those same dimensions.
+Compared to traditional hardwood floors, bamboo is very affordable which makes it a great choice for those who want to live green but need to do so on a budget.
+Typically, you can get premium lengths (long planks) and widths (wide planks) at about half the price you would pay for traditional hardwoods in those same dimensions.